HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 In particular, graph drawing is one of the most fundamental tasks in information visualization.

 You are probably most familiar with graph drawing by CONNECTED PAPERS.
-You might have used it before.
+You might have used this cite before.
-When you specify a paper (like this purple one), it draws graph vertices as papers and edges as citations.
+When you specify a paper (like this purple one), it draws a graph with vertices as papers and edges as citations.
 The drawn graph allows us to understand the flow and relevance of the research visually.
-Thus, correct and beautiful Graph drawing is essential not only in the academic field but also in the industrial field.
+Thus, correct and beautiful Graph drawing is essential not only in the theoretical field but also in the practical field.

 And, Force-directed graph drawing is one of the most popular methods for drawing graphs.

 ## 4

 The force-directed graph drawing uses a force model composed of particles with forces acting between them.
-Among the various force models, the Fruchterman--Reingold (FR) force model is the central focus of our study.
+Among the various force models, the Fruchterman--Reingold (FR) force model is the most prominent one, regarded as flexible, intuitive, and simple.

-Here is an example of NetworkX, the popular graph library in Python.
+Here is an example by NetworkX, the popular graph library in Python.
 So we import NetworkX as nx (at here).
 `nx.draw`, as known as `nx.spring_layout`, is the function to draw a graph using the FR force model, and NetworkX draws the graphs by FR algorithm with 50 iterations.

 Unfortunately, the FR algorithm has an evident drawback.
 Let us consider a cycle graph example.
-When the number of vertices is 10, it visualizes the graph in 0.2 seconds.
+When the number of vertices is 10, it well visualizes the graph in 0.2 seconds.
+There is no problem.
-When the number of vertices is 20, it visualizes the graph with a tangled structure in 0.2 seconds.
+When the number of vertices is 20, it starts to visualize the graph with a tangled structure in 0.2 seconds.
-And, When the number of vertices is 500, although it takes as long as 11.5 seconds, the visualization result is too messy, too tangled, and too twisted.
+And, When the number of vertices is 500, although it takes as long as 11.5 seconds and the graph is just a simple cycle, the visualization result is too messy, too tangled, and too twisted.

-This is exactly what we want to solve in this study.
+This is exactly what we want to address in this study.

 ## 5